JPisaBrony/ImageSorter/README.md

 # ImageSorter

-ImageSorter is An image sorter that uses machine learning to sort your images automagically.
+ImageSorter is an image sorter that uses machine learning to sort your images automagically.

 ### Basic usage of the tool

-Select a folder with image files in in by clicking the folder selector and the first image will be loaded.
+Select a folder with image files in it by clicking the folder selector and selecting a folder.
+The first image will then be loaded from that folder in the main view.

-Create a new label which creates a new folder the folder create by called sorted.
+Create a new label which creates a new folder in the folder created by image sorter called sorted.

-Double click on the label to put the displayed image into the folder, loading the next image to be sorted.
+Double click on the label to put the displayed image into the folder.
+Image sorter will automatically load the next image to be sorted.

-Repeat
+Repeat until 20 images have been put into at least two folders.
+This is the manual part of the training but will soon be automated.

 ### Install guide
 ```